 Welcome to the U.S. Attorney’s Office, Eastern District of New York!
 We look forward to your joining our team.
 If you have received and accepted an offer to participate in the Student Volunteer Internship Program (Law School and other Student Intern Programs) in our district, your participation will be contingent on a favorable evaluation of your background by the Department of Justice’s Office of Attorney Recruitment and Management, which reviews student intern background materials.
 You will be required to complete a security clearance application and have this clearance approved prior to your entrance on duty.
 Below is a checklist describing the items that we require you submit to process your security clearance.

 PLEASE FOLLOW ALL INSTRUCTIONS CAREFULLY!

-Contact our office as soon as possible if any of the following items apply to you as your security package will require additional documentation and may take longer to process: summonses (can include speeding tickets or other moving violations, open container violation), arrests, income tax issues, drug use, etc. With respect to summonses you will need documentation from the local jurisdiction that issued the summons to show that a fine was paid, community service completed or the matter dismissed.
+Contact our office IMMEDIATELY if any of the following items apply to you as your security package will require additional documentation and may take longer to process: summonses (can include speeding tickets or other moving violations, open container violation), arrests, income tax issues, drug use, medical treatment from a doctor or psychiatrist, etc. With respect to summonses you will need documentation from the local jurisdiction that issued the summons to show that a fine was paid, community service completed or the matter dismissed.
 The information requested must include a letter of explanation addressing each derogatory issue.

-2) Color copy of valid US Passport- Only photocopy the two pages which provide the passport number, picture, expiration date and your signature.
+4) Color copy of valid US Passport- Only photocopy the two pages which provide the passport number, picture, expiration date and your signature.
 [Note: You may send us a color copy of your birth certificate in place of your passport]

-3) Copy of your current Resume in Microsoft Word format only- Your resume should mirror what was input on your e-QIP application.
-Include any Legal and other experience within 5 years.
+5) Copy of your current Resume in Microsoft Word format only- Your resume should mirror what was input on your e-QIP application.
+Include any Legal and other experience within 7 years.
 All dates on your resume should follow the Month/Year format.

-6) OF-306 –Declaration of Federal Employment – If you answer YES to any of the questions from 9 through 13, contact the coordinators immediately to obtain information on additional documentation that may be required.
+7) OF-306 –Declaration of Federal Employment – If you answer YES to any of the questions from 9 through 13, contact the coordinators immediately to obtain information on additional documentation that may be required.
 Please sign and date on line 17A: APPLICANT’S SIGNATURE in this form.

 ADDITIONAL FORMS IF APPLICABLE